-As I run a small business, I have to choose my speaking engagements carefully so as not to interfere with any booked work and to ensure that I can give you a great, polished performance.
-I don’t have the backing of a huge organisation, so unfortunately I’m not always able to take everything on.
+I have to choose my speaking engagements carefully so as not to interfere with my job, and to ensure that I can give you a great, polished performance.
 The following should give you an idea of what I typically do, but if you’d like to talk about something a bit different then please get in touch.

 Useful things for me to know

 Whenever I get an email about speaking, I almost always reply asking the following questions.
 If you could let me know the answers to these when you contact me it would be great:

 - What kind of audience are you expecting?

 - How do you plan to compensate your speakers?